rdfjs/N3.js/README.md

 console.log(myQuad.object.language);       // en
 ```

+In the rest of this document, we will treat “triples” and “quads” equally:
+we assume that a quad is simply a triple in a named or default graph.

 ## Parsing

-### From an RDF document to triples
+### From an RDF document to quads

-`N3.Parser` transforms Turtle, TriG, N-Triples, or N-Quads document into triples through a callback:
+`N3.Parser` transforms Turtle, TriG, N-Triples, or N-Quads document into quads through a callback:
 ```JavaScript
 const parser = new N3.Parser();
 parser.parse(